Presheaves and cocompletions in formal category theory: Introduction

 \subsection{Acknowledgements}

-We thank Roald Koudenburg for explaining the relationship to his work, as outlined in \cref{relationship-to-koudenburg}, thank Giacomo Tendas for a helpful conversation about petty presheaves, and thank Bryce Clarke for a thorough proof-reading.
+We thank Roald Koudenburg for explaining the relationship to his work, as outlined in \cref{relationship-to-koudenburg}, thank Giacomo Tendas for a helpful conversation about petty presheaves, and thank Omer Cantor, Bryce Clarke, James Deikun, Sophie d'Espalungue, Roald Koudenburg, Luc Saccoccio-{}-Le Guennec, and Ross Street for providing helpful comments on the paper.
 During the writing of this paper, the first-named author was supported by a departmental postdoctoral grant from the Department of Software Science at Tallinn University of Technology, and by the Estonian Research Council grant PSG1242; the second-named author was supported by Icelandic Research Fund grant \textnumero~228684-053.